 They will check for infections, clean it properly, check if your dog is developing fever and give hints on how to control your dog’s discomfort.

-This procedure is for skin tags on dogs that are already a little longer than the usual and Is hanging from your dog’s skin.
+This procedure is for tags on dogs that are already a little longer than the usual and Is hanging from your dog’s skin.

 When tying the skin tag, that piece of skin will eventually fall off in a few days due to the lack of blood flowing to that area.
 You’ll notice that it will start shrinking and getting smaller before it falls off completely.